Franz Suchomel

-Franz Suchomel (3 December 1907 – 18 December 1979) was a Sudeten German Nazi war criminal.
+Franz Suchomel (3 December 1907 – 18 December 1979) was a Czech-German Nazi war criminal.
 He participated in the Action T4 euthanasia program, in Operation Reinhard, and the Einsatzgruppen actions in the Adriatic operational zone.
 He was convicted at the Treblinka trials in September 1965 and spent four years in prison.

 Career

-Franz Suchomel was born in Krumau, Bohemia in 1907, when it was part of the Austro-Hungarian Empire.
+Franz Suchomel was born in Český Krumlov, Bohemia in 1907, when it was part of Austria-Hungary.
 After leaving school he worked as an apprentice in his father's tailor shop and took over the family business in 1936.
 At the end of the 1920s, and again briefly in the fall of 1938, he served in the Czechoslovak Army.
 Suchomel joined the Sudeten German Party (SdP) in 1938.
 After the incorporation of the Sudetenland to the Third Reich as a result of the Munich Agreement, he became a member of the National Socialist Motor Corps (NSKK), a paramilitary organization of the Nazi Party.
 At the beginning of the Second World War, Suchomel was a tailor in the German Army and served in the Battle of France in 1940.
 In March 1941 he became a photographer at the Hadamar Euthanasia Centre in the Action T4 headquarters in Berlin, where he took photographs of victims before their killing.